dcunited001/dcunited001.github.io/_posts/2017-10-30-speed-of-thought-sociophysical-postulates-1-to-11.md

 chemistry via psychosocial valence.
 Sometimes people are looking for something, but not always.
 If you are, be pleasant and move on.

-The currency of all social success, IRL and online, is time, attention and mnemonic residue -- i.e. in the sense that, as you interact with people, you create memories together.
+The currencies of all social success, IRL and online, are time, attention and mnemonic residue -- i.e. in the sense that, as you interact with people, you create memories together.
 These memories compose kinds of psychosocial artifact, accessible by your mind, which uses them to introspect, form narratives, and rank its content for emotionally-focused redirection of attention.
 To people, the relevance of psychosocial artifacts like memories are determined by frequency, density, novelty and emotional relevance.
 Minimal and maximal values